Loading...

 An unconfirmed transaction is a blockchain transaction that has been broadcast to the network but hasn’t yet been included in a block.
 When you create a new transaction, it doesn’t immediately become part of the blockchain.
 Instead, it enters a waiting area called the memory pool (or mempool), where it sits alongside other pending transactions until a node validates it and a miner or validator includes it in the next block.

 Think of the memory pool as a queue where transactions wait to be processed.
 Each node validates incoming transactions to ensure they follow the protocol rules before adding them to this waiting area.
-Once a transaction is stored in the mempool, it competes with other payments for block inclusion based on several reasons, primarily the transaction fee attached to it.
+Once a transaction is stored in the mempool, it competes with other payments for block inclusion based on several factors, primarily the transaction fee attached to it.
 Only after a transaction is included in a block does the network confirm it, changing its status from unconfirmed to confirmed.

 The Importance of a Confirmed Transaction